Animal feed regulations & tonnage reporting – USA

 Animal feed, which includes food for dogs, cats and other pets, is regulated at the state level in cooperation with the Food and Drug Administration (FDA) and the Association of American Feed Control Officials (AAFCO).
 Each state has its own procedures for registering products, product renewals, labeling requirements, and collection of tonnage fees based on sales.

-The Centre of Vetinary Medicine (CVM), a brand within the Food and Drug Administration (FDA), oversees the animal feed industry through the Federal Food, Drug and Cosmetic Act (FD&C Act).
-The act requires that animal food be safe for consumption, be prepared in sanitary conditions, be free from harmful substances, and be properly labeled.
+The FDA’s Center of Veterinary Medicine (CVM) oversees the animal feed industry through the Federal Food, Drug and Cosmetic Act (FD&C Act).
+The law requires that animal food is safe for consumption, prepared under sanitary conditions and properly labeled.

 The Association of American Feed Control Officials (AAFCO), is an independent organization that provides guidance to feed control regulators and the industry, works to develop uniform standards, laws, and enforcement policies in animal feed production, labeling, distribution, and sale across the states.